ravigit/learnings/deps-new.md

 ```bash
 > clj -Tbuild build-jar
 ```
 where build-jar is a function defined in `build.clj` file.
 The argument to option "-T",*build*, is an alias for tools.build tool.
-To see all the installed tools locally, one can
+To see all the installed tools locally, one can do
 ```bash
 > clj -Ttools list
 TOOL     LIB                              TYPE  VERSION